 Mondays show the lowest performance out of all the days of the week.
-Unless you’re trying to boost Monday traffic, send a reminder for an appointment on Tuesday or some other kind of Monday-specific promotion, Mondays aren’t recommended for text marketing.
+Unless you’re trying to boost Monday traffic, send a reminder for an appointment on Tuesday or some other Monday-specific promotion, Mondays aren’t recommended for text marketing.

 Avoid late night/early mornings

-Text messages, unlike social media or email, call the customer’s attention at once and are difficult to ignore.
-That’s why most businesses should stick to business hours as a general rule of thumb.
-Waking a client up in the middle of the night with a promotion message about a sale will probably irritate them and/or result in an opt-out.
+For example, the best time to send a text blast for a restaurant may be a little later in the day as subscribers make dinner plans.
+Without a good reason though, waking a client up in the middle of the night with a promotion message about a sale will probably irritate them and/or result in an opt-out.